 - The finger is covered with several layers of Tulle Gras and Jelonet and a mitten bandage is applied.

 - Leave alone for 2 to 3 days.
-Then bring back to ED clinic for re-dressing.
+Then back to GP or dressing clinic.

 - Warn the mother that it will look awful but should do very well.